 It is recommended the department continue its efforts in ensuring accountability of the Cumberland County emergency communications alarm center for call processing times.
+Tasks

 - 1. Continue to serve on the Public Safety Communications committee. - 2.
 QC all calls that are reported with a call process time that is not accurate. - 3.
-Enter all new call process time in RMS to accurately report times in RMS and notate in the RMS.

-Ongoing process to determine needs at Station 13 and 19.
+Enter all new call process time in RMS to accurately report times in RMS and notate in the RMS. - 4.
+911 Center is pursuing accreditation is all 3 disciplines (Projected Date January 2020). - Stoney Point members on CCFCA Committees for Dispatch Steering Committee and Dispatch Review Committee.
+(Members as of April 2019 Hanzal & Murphy) Ongoing process to determine needs at Station 13 and 19.